Heidiepa/h3-Hash/README.md

 I tried to do this according to instructions
 ![image](https://github.com/user-attachments/assets/adba5996-6240-4227-a9a2-cb6278e19e0e)

 but was not able to crack the hash.
 Got the same error multiple times.
 There something wrong with my hash.
+SWhould I have started this whole things again or what is the issue?
 ![VirtualBox_DebianHeidi_08_11_2024_23_21_49](https://github.com/user-attachments/assets/d3a7ca8a-b390-4ce5-a2c6-8ef7e8ab7627)
 ![VirtualBox_DebianHeidi_08_11_2024_23_25_56](https://github.com/user-attachments/assets/113289df-2078-4c11-a94e-2dedf7f32ba6)